sudeepag/sudeep.co/_posts/2018-02-09-Understanding-the-Data-Science-Lifecycle.md

 Feature selection is the process of cutting down the features that add more noise than information.
 This is typically done to avoid the [curse of dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality), which refers to the increased complexity that arises from high-dimensional spaces (i.e. way too many features).
 I won't go too much into detail here because this topic can be pretty heavy, but we typically use filter methods (apply statistical measure to assign scoring to each feature), wrapper methods (frame the selection of features as a search problem and use a heuristic to perform the search) or embedded methods (use machine learning to figure out which features contribute best to the accuracy).

 Feature construction involves creating new features from the ones that you already have (and possibly ditching the old ones).
 An example of when you might want to do this is when you have a continuous variable, but your domain knowledge informs you that you only really need an indicator variable based on a known threshold.
-For example, if you have a feature for age, but your model only cares about if a person is an adult or minor, you could threshold is at 18, and assign different categories to instances above and below that threshold.
+For example, if you have a feature for age, but your model only cares about if a person is an adult or minor, you could threshold it at 18, and assign different categories to instances above and below that threshold.
 You could also merge multiple features to make them more informative by taking their sum, difference or product.
 For example, if you were predicted student scores and had features for the number of hours of sleep on each night, you might want to create a feature that denoted the average sleep that the student had instead.

 **Get started:** [Introduction to Feature Selection Methods](https://www.analyticsvidhya.com/blog/2016/12/introduction-to-feature-selection-methods-with-an-example-or-how-to-select-the-right-variables/),  [Feature Selection with sklearn](http://scikit-learn.org/stable/modules/feature_selection.html), [Best Practices for Feature Engineering](https://elitedatascience.com/feature-engineering-best-practices)